 On the reports page, select the Annual Report and click the Submit button.
 On the next page, choose the reporting year and click the Submit button.
 A PDF file with the annual report will be generated and will display in a new browser window.
 The report must be printed and signed, and sent to the Department of State with supporting documentation by the due date.
 The alert showing that the program’s annual report is due will continue to display until the receipt of the annual report is noted in SEVIS by a Department of State official.

-Now let’s look at the Download’s page and the ability to submit a mass reprint of Forms DS-2019.
+Now let’s look at the Download’s page that provides the ability to generate an Exchange Visitor report.

 To access the Downloads page, select the Program from the Listing of Programs page and click the Downloads button.

 The downloadable Exchange Visitor Report for Sponsor Officials, in the Reports section of the SEVIS Downloads page, allows the user to export all exchange visitor records in one status at a time.
 The exported report includes detailed information for each exchange visitor on the report.
 To export the report, click CSV or Excel in the File Type column.
 The Download Report window will display.
 Select the desired status and click the Submit button.
 You will then have the option to open or save the report.